Living with dementia

 Hurstbridge Community Hub

-The choir will run using a hybrid delivery model - you can join us ONLINE using Zoom if you cannot make it in person.
+The choir will run using a hybrid delivery model - you can join online using Zoom if you cannot make it in person.

 Afternoon tea provided